Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Introduction

-To better control the valley degree of freedom, it is crucial to understand the dominant sources of $E_v$ variation and how they interact.
-In this paper, we aim to unify these various effects into a single valley splitting theory.
-Expanding on ideas first presented in Refs.~\cite{Wuetz:2022p7730} and \cite{McJunkin:2022p7777}, we demonstrate a universal dependence of the valley splitting on the strength of the quantum well confinement potential at the special reciprocal-space wavevector $2 k_0$ (we refer to this as `$2k_0$ theory'), corresponding to the distance between the two $z$ valleys in the first Brillouin zone.
+The paper is organized as follows.
+In Sec.~\ref{sec:intuitive}, we study the dominant sources of $E_v$ variation and how they interact, and we explain these behaviors in the context of a universal theory of valley splitting.
+Expanding on ideas first presented in Refs.~\cite{Wuetz:2022p7730} and \cite{McJunkin:2022p7777}, we show that valley splitting depends fundamentally on the strength of the quantum well confinement potential at the special reciprocal-space wavevector $2 k_0$ (we refer to this as `$2k_0$ theory'), which is the distance between the two $z$ valleys in the first Brillouin zone.
 We go on to show that deterministic and random-alloy effects can both contribute to this $2k_0$ wavevector.
 Interface width, atomic steps, alloy disorder, and other features can therefore be studied and compared within a single analytic framework, providing intuition as well as quantitative predictions.

-Based on this unified understanding, we first study the effects of alloy disorder on valley splitting in dots formed in SiGe/Si/SiGe quantum wells.
-This leads to large $E_v$ variations as a function of dot position.
-We show that this variability depends on the amount of Ge the wavefunction is exposed to.
-Thus, if Ge is intentionally added to the quantum well, its variability increases.
-Importantly, such variations also increase the average value of the valley splitting, and they significantly reduce the fraction of dots with low valley splittings.
-We show that, if the dot position can be shifted, by varying the top-gate voltages, the likelihood of achieving a reliably high valley splitting is greatly enhanced.